Copyright © 2009 by Wayne Stegall

 What of the answer to the question posed?1

-need to increase with the size of the amplifier unless insufficient
+with the size of the amplifier unless insufficient

 amplifier feedback factor (or insufficient regulation in the case of